Apr. 22, 2003

 "Pictures" page.)
 First, we watched a video that

-the tunnel system.
-Some of the most famous of the Viet Cong fighters were
+explained the tunnel system.
+Some of the most famous of the Viet Cong

-friend informed me that the majority of the Vietnamese people
+strategy.
+My friend's friend informed me that the majority of the

-boat with my friend's friend and the gentleman that we met at the
+friend and the gentleman that we met at the travel agency.
+After that,

 Apr.
 24, 2003